jcfieldsdev/warcraft3-hotkey-editor/README.md

 Due to a limitation of the *Warcraft III* hotkey file format, tooltips cannot contain quotation marks.

 Hero abilities and upgrades with multiple levels have each level separated by a line break.
 An ability with three levels, for instance, needs a tooltip three lines long.
-The tooltip for researching a hero ability uses a format specifier `%d` to represent the next level of the command.
+The tooltip for researching a hero ability uses the format specifier `%d` to represent the next level of the command.

 The *Write tooltips automatically* option automatically rewrites all of the tooltips for the command when you change its hotkey to indicate its new hotkey.
 This option is disabled by default because *Warcraft III Reforged* made two changes to how tooltips are handled: hero commands can no longer have their tooltips modified and all commands automatically have their hotkey displayed after their tooltip.